Artist in his studio

 Hot Springs History

-The Roman legionnaires who first conquered the area must have been very happy to have found a place where they could soak their weary bones in warm water in the midst of a Great Britain winter.
+In Roman Britain, the legionnaires who first conquered the area must have been very happy to have found a place where they could soak their weary bones in warm water in the midst of a Great Britain winter.

 In the 17th and 18th centuries, Bath developed into one of the world’s most fashionable watering holes.
 Everyone who was anyone came here to take the waters.
 Jane Austen herself bathed here.